Piano Quartet No. 3 (Mendelssohn)

 Felix Mendelssohn began composing his Piano Quartet No. 3 in B minor, Op.
 3, for piano, violin, viola and cello in late 1824 and completed it on 18 January 1825, just before his sixteenth birthday.
-The quartet was published later that year and was dedicated to Goethe whom Mendelssohn had met a few years earlier.
+The piano quartet was published later that year and was dedicated to Goethe whom Mendelssohn had met a few years earlier.
 Mendelssohn's three numbered piano quartets were the first works of his to be published, hence their opus numbers.